gojimmypi/IoT_BBQ/Assignments/Final_Project.md

 multi-threadced RTOS perspective, the pressure is also read in the experimental [PWM Thread](../IoT_BBQ_STM32/_main_pwm_thread.c).

 * PWM Timers and watchdogs

+There are some experiments with STM32 PWM in the [PWM Thread](../IoT_BBQ_STM32/_main_pwm_thread.c), but this was done only for educational purposes and will be removed from the final project.

 See Page 44 of the [STM32L475xx Datasheet (DS10969)](https://www.st.com/resource/en/datasheet/stm32l475vg.pdf):